SwiftCoderJoe/Aer/config/readme.md

 ## How do I use it?

 *NOTE: this document assumes you have developer mode turned on in Discord.
 If this is not enabled, follow [this guide](https://www.discordia.me/en/developer-mode).*
+*NOTE: if you want to use this file, you should probably know how to use JSON.*

 Later, we would love to add a way to configure the bot directly from Discord.
 Until then, you must configure this file manually.
 Luckily, it is very easy.